-- 1. Enable and select the mouse, click on a mouse button to select it, and then click to select Express Text. - 2.
-Click in the Text Context field and type in your message and click Save. - 3.
-Click the Record button in Start key and press the keys to use if required (the Start key is the key used to in your target program to open a text message), or you can leave it blank if you prefer.
-Click the Record button again to stop the process. - 4.
-Click the Record button in Send and press the keys to use if required (the Send key is the key used to in your target program to send a text message e.g. the Enter key would be the most commonly used), or you can leave it blank if you prefer.
+- Enable and select the mouse, click on a mouse button to select it, and then click to select Express Text. - 2.
+Click the Record button in Start key and press the keys to use (the Start key is the key used to in your target program to open a text message).
+Click the Record button again to stop the process. - 3.
+Click in the Text Context field and type in your message and click Save. - 4.
+Click the Record button in Send and press the keys to use (the Send key is the key used to in your target program to send a text message e.g. the Enter key would be the most commonly used).
 Click the Record button again to stop the process. - 5.
-The key will now be configured to send the text message in the target program under your chosen Profile, and the key will appear in blue. - If you want to remove any Express Text key, select it and click on Restore.
+The key will now be configured to send the text message in the target program under your chosen Profile, and the key will appear in blue. - 6.
+If you want to remove any Express Text key, select it and click on Restore.